Umar-Hayat-pro/blog/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.2.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* So clone this and run bundle install after that run db:migrate and rails db:seed then rails s